 In recent years, we’ve seen a surge in the popularity and innovation going into a new generation of algorithmic reverbs, often based to a greater or lesser extent on the Lexicon 224 and 480 digital hardware units as a gold standard.
 We’re also seeing progressively more accurate and accessible plate reverb emulations, often using the EMT 140 plate as the benchmark for having the most legendary mechanical plate reverb sound.

-We’ve taken all these developments into account with our list below.
+We’ve taken all these developments into account with our list below, check it out.

 The 10 Best Reverb Plugins – The List

 So now we know that choosing the right plugins for each job is crucial, and we’ve covered the basic differences between the types.
 Here’s our rundown of what we consider to be the very best reverb plugins, whatever your price range.